TylerAgostino/caution_bot/README.md

 - **Discord Integration** - Provides audio cues for Code 69 and Caution events.
 Bring your own Discord bot token and channel ID.
 - **Scheduled Messages** - Allows the Admin to schedule messages to be sent to the iRacing chat at specific times.
 - **Incident Limit Enforcement** - Give drivers a penalty after X incidents, then every Y until Z incidents.
 The incidents and penalties are configurable.
+- **Car Contact Limit** - Give drivers a penalty after a certain number of 4x incidents.
+Also quacks.
 - **Beer Goggles** - A very simple wrapper for exposing all the data provided by the API.
 Meant to be used for debugging and testing the bot.
+- **F1-style Qualifying** - Uses text chat to organize a knockout-style qualifying.
+Use this with iRacing's custom grid to simulate an F1 style qualifying session.
+Configurable number of rounds and number of cars advancing from each round.
+UI displays a timing board that can be screen-shared in discord, but position updates are also sent directly to drivers via in game chat.

 ## Installation